- Books, Literature, and Writing»

 I had saved all my old articles that I originally had published on Yahoo Contributor Network, Bubblews, Persona Paper, Squidoo, and even some posts on Tsū.
 All those sites have since gone out of business.

-My other requirements in selecting a site were that they require quality content, that they demonstrate good business skills, that they have a staff of good web programmers, and show a true understanding of Google and SEO.
-(Yeah – like HubPages).
+My requirements in selecting a site were that they require quality content, that they demonstrate good business skills, that they have a staff of good web programmers, and show a true understanding of Google and SEO.
+(Yeah!
+Like HubPages).

-InfoBarrel, a revenue sharing content writing site founded in 2008, came to my attention.
+The next one I tested was InfoBarrel, a revenue sharing content writing site founded in 2008.
 After reading their terms of service I applied for an account because they met my criteria.

 Downhill From the Start